 3.1 Purchase Obligation

-From October 1, 2011, and continuing through September 30, 2028, BPA shall sell and make available, and «Customer Name» shall purchase, Firm Requirements Power each hour in specific amounts to serve «Customer Name»’s forecasted Net Requirement, as listed in Exhibit A. The annual, monthly, and Diurnal amounts of Firm Requirements Power priced at Tier 1 Rates and Tier 2 Rates are listed in Exhibit C.
+From October 1, 2028, and continuing through September 30, 2044, BPA shall sell and make available, and «Customer Name» shall purchase, Firm Requirements Power in specific amounts to serve «Customer Name»’s forecasted Net Requirement, as listed in Exhibit A. The annual, monthly, Diurnal, and hourly amounts of Firm Requirements Power priced at Tier 1 Rates and Tier 2 Rates that «Customer Name» shall purchase from BPA are listed in Exhibit C.

-On a planning basis «Customer Name» shall serve that portion of its Total Retail Load that is not served with Firm Requirements Power with the Dedicated Resources listed in Exhibit A. Such amounts listed in Exhibit A are not intended to govern how «Customer Name» shall operate its Dedicated Resources.
+On a planning basis «Customer Name» shall serve the portion of its Total Retail Load that is not served with Firm Requirements Power with Dedicated Resources listed in Exhibit A. Such amounts listed in Exhibit A are not intended to govern how «Customer Name» shall operate its Dedicated Resources.
 End Option 1

 Option 2: Include if customer chooses Shaping Capacity: